XCTEQ/XCFit/README.md

 * **Framework Installation**

 XCFit Swift Framework provides pre-defined BDD Style steps with XCUITest to support Protocol-oriented BDD and writing tests using Page Object pattern.
-The supporting Frameworks like Cucumberish and OCSlim which cab be used to write BDD Steps.
+The supporting Frameworks like Cucumberish and OCSlim which can be used to write BDD Steps.
 XCFit Swift Framework is available on [XCFit-CocoaPods](http://cocoadocs.org/docsets/XCFit), Carthage and Swift Package manager.
 [Cucumberish](https://github.com/Ahmed-Ali/Cucumberish) and [OCSlimProject](https://github.com/paulstringer/OCSlimProject) are available on Cocoapods.

 ## Template Installation

-XCFit templates can be installed using Homebrew or Rubygem.
+XCFit templates can be installed using Rubygem.

-#### Homebrew Installation

-Assuming you have already installed [Homebrew](http://brew.sh).
-Let's tap the formula

-     $ brew tap shashikant86/homebrew-taps

-Now, we can install XCFit brew package using

-     $ brew install xcfit

-This  will download XCFit templates in the '~/Library/Developer/Xcode/Templates/' directory.

 #### XCFit RubyGem Installation